Our PhD program is organized around various milestones. Learn more about what's required to earn the degree.

 Master's Degree Requirements

 M. Phil.
-The Master of Philosophy degree is awarded to students in the Ph.D. program upon completion of all the requirements for advancement to candidacy for a doctorate in economics except the prospectus requirement.
+The Master of Philosophy degree is awarded to students in the Ph.D. program upon completion of all the requirements for advancement to candidacy for a doctorate in economics except the prospectus and the prospectus workshop requirements.

 M.A.
-(En route to the Ph.D.)
-The M.A. degree is awarded upon completion of at least eight term graduate courses listed or cross-listed by the Department of Economics.
-At least six of these courses must be Ph.D. courses in the Department of Economics (not courses from the International and Development Economics Masters Program).
-The average grade of all the graduate courses taken that are listed or cross-listed by the Department of Economics must be at least a High Pass, and at least two of these grades must be an Honors.
+Students who withdraw from the Ph.D. program may be eligible to receive the M.A. degree if they have met the requirements and have not already received the M.Phil. degree.
+For the M.A., students must successfully complete at least eight term graduate courses in the Department of Economics.
+At least six of these courses must be Ph.D. courses in the Department of Economics (not courses from the International and Development Economics master’s program).
+The average grade of all the graduate courses taken that are listed or cross-listed by the Department of Economics must be at least a High Pass, and at least two of these grades must be Honors.
 Students must complete at least two of the three first-year two-course sequences in microeconomics, macroeconomics, or econometrics.
 In computing the grade average, the relevant grades are those reported to the registrar and so do not include pluses or minuses.
 A Fail counts as a zero, a Pass counts as a 1, a High Pass counts as a 2, and an Honors counts as a 3.
 To say that the average grade must be High Pass means that the arithmetic average of these numbers must be at least 2.
+Candidates in combined programs will be awarded the M.A. only when the master’s degree requirements for both programs have been met.

 Other doctoral programs.
 Students in doctoral programs other than Economics may earn an M.A. in Economics under the conditions listed in the previous paragraph.
 Such students automatically earn an M.A. in their own department when awarded a Ph.D., and Yale allows students to earn only one M.A. degree.
 Consequently students must apply to have the M.A. in their own department replaced by the Economics M.A.
 This application must be made to the Directors of Graduate Studies of Economics and of the student’s own department.
 Prior to this application, the student must have taken the first one-term course in at least one of the three first-year two-course sequences in microeconomics, macroeconomics, or econometrics and obtained a grade of at least High Pass.
 As part of the application, the student must submit a proposed list of economics courses, and this list must be approved by the two Directors of Graduate Studies and by the appropriate dean of the Graduate School.
 The Director of Graduate Studies of Economics must approve any deviation from this list, and this approval should be obtained before taking courses not on the list.